Understanding CBT-E:

 Key Components of CBT-E

-Addressing purging, compulsive exercise, body checking, and avoidance.
+Addressing purging, compulsive exercise, body checking, avoidance, and other behaviors that reinforce the eating disorder.

 Examining rigid thoughts about weight, shape, control, and self-worth.